aditya123473892/wagtail/Slack.md

 The Wagtail Slack workspace is open to all users and developers of Wagtail.
 To join, head to: https://wagtail.io/slack/

 When posting to the group, please be respectful of people's time and attention - remember that this is a community resource, not a tech support hotline.
-In particular, please refrain from using **@here** notifications if your message doesn't absolutely need the attention of several hundred people!
+In particular, please avoid using **@here** notifications, unless your message _absolutely_ needs the attention of several hundred people!

 ## #support